An economical model for $B$-flavour and $a_\mu$ anomalies from SO(10) grand unification: Numerical analysis of the 2HDM+2

 We show the exclusion limits on the absolute magnitudes of $\lambda^{\widetilde{L}L}_{23}$ and $\lambda^{\widetilde{L}R}_{23}$ from the ATLAS $\tau\tau$ data~\cite{Aad:2020zxo} in Figs.~\ref{fig:lm23l} and \ref{fig:lm23r}, respectively.
 (Recall that these two couplings contribute to the $R_{D^{(*)}}$ observables, but not to $\Delta a_\mu$.)
-These limits are obtained by considering one coupling at a time and following the method presented in Refs.~\cite{Mandal:2018kau, Bhaskar:2021pml}.
-We have ignored the relatively minor contribution from the single- and pair-production processes to the limits, as it depends on the BRs.
-(We also indicate how the limits would change once the contributions from single- and pair-production are included assuming maximum BR in the $s\tau$ mode.
-The direct productions have a negligible effect on the limits when $m_{\widetilde{L}}\geq 2.5$\,TeV.)
-We have computed all the necessary cross sections using the {\tt Universal FeynRules Output} (UFO)~\cite{Degrande:2011ua} model files from Ref.~\cite{Mandal:2018kau} in {\tt MadGraph5}~\cite{Alwall:2014hca} with the NNPDF23LO~\cite{Ball:2012cx} PDF set.
-We incorporated the QCD $K$-factor to compute the pair-production cross sections~\cite{Mandal:2015lca} and combine various production events following Refs.~\cite{Mandal:2012rx,Mandal:2015vfa,Mandal:2016csb}.
-As expected, the individual limits on $\lambda^{\widetilde{L}L}_{23}$ and $\lambda^{\widetilde{L}R}_{23}$ are similar -- the minor difference mainly comes from the different couplings of the $Z$ boson with the left- and right-handed fermions.
-Hence, we assume similar limits on the combination $[(\lambda^{\widetilde{L}L}_{23})^2+(\lambda^{\widetilde{L}R}_{23})^2]^{1/2}$, and deduce that neither the $Q_1$ nor the $Q_2$ in each of the four ($R_{D^{(*)}}$-specific) BPs in the Table~\ref{tab:BPs-RD} is excluded.
+These limits are obtained by considering two degenerate LQs having $\lm_{23}^{Q_1L}=\lm_{23}^{Q_2L}$ (as is the case for our BPs 1, 3, and 5, described in the next section).
+Even though, we include the contributions from the single- and pair-production processes to the limits for completeness, these are relatively minor for the mass range we consider.
+For BPs 2 and 4, for which $\lm_{23}^{Q_1L}\neq \lm_{23}^{Q_2L}$, the coupling values are well within the allowed range.
+We have computed all the necessary cross-sections using the {\tt Universal FeynRules Output} (UFO)~\cite{Degrande:2011ua} model files from Ref.~\cite{Mandal:2018kau} in {\tt MadGraph5}~\cite{Alwall:2014hca} with the NNPDF23LO~\cite{Ball:2012cx} PDF set.
+We incorporated the QCD $k$-factor to compute the pair-production cross sections~\cite{Mandal:2015lca}, and combined various production events following Refs.~\cite{Mandal:2012rx,Mandal:2015vfa,Mandal:2016csb}.